 These Theoretical predictions echo the clinical impression that Early manifestations of keratoconus are often characterizeded by an increase in the apical posterior elevation.
 Our results show that during the evolution of keratoconus, the posterior surface of the cornea forms concomitantly with the anterior surface of the cornea, but that The effects of these changes on elevation maps are more visible in the posterior surface of the cornea.

 What then causes the corneal warping of the keratoconic cornea?

 While both environmental and genetic factors are thought to contribute to the development of the disease, The physiopathology of keratoconus has not been elucidated until now.
 An exploration of the supporting and intertwining sub-theories follows.

 The casee Revisited – Are These risk factors correlation or causative?

 Eye rubbing has been presented as a risk factor (by correlation) for Keratoconus, among others including ocular allergy, atopy, and Down syndrome (8-10) keratoconus appears more prevalent in certain ethnicities (11.12).
 It has also been reported that diabetes could be a protective factor against keratoconus (9).

 For instance, the well-established correlations between keratoconus and atopy or down-syndrome may not mean that atopy or down-syndrome Directly Keratoconus causes.
 A spurious relationship may explain both correlations, because in reality, Eye rubbing may be the confoundant variable.
 In the context of atopy or Down syndrome, chronic eye rubbing may be the reason for increased risk for keratoconus.
-In such a context, The correlation between chronic eye rubbing and keratoconus corresponds to direct causative link, not just a statistical correlation.
+In such a context, the correlation between chronic eye rubbing and Keratoconus corresponds to a direct causative link, not just a statistical correlation.